combinatorial/DBFBProfilePictureView/README.md

 ## Version history

-1.5.1 - added support for enabling disk cache
+1.5.1 - added support for enabling disk cache (thanks to @ekratskih)

 1.5.0 - added support for enabling profile images to be cached (thanks to @cellininicholas & @FlorianDenis)
       - added support for AFNetworking 2.
 Define USE_AFNETWORKING_2 in DBFBProfilePictureView.m